youssefHosni/Data-Science-Interview-Questions-Answers/Probability Questions.md

 From the diagram below, there is only one triangle that matches all the above conditions out of 4 triangles.
 Therefore, the probability will be 1/4

 ![1660836577689](https://user-images.githubusercontent.com/72076328/185434931-9b73c7ea-00d9-4f3e-a381-3424aed1de92.jpg)

+### Q10: Say you draw a circle and choose two chords at random.
+What is the probability that those chords will intersect? ###

+Answer: